No Kids, No Work, No Limits

 Photo by Julia Nimke

-One of the many great things about being retired: the freedom and flexibility to take longer, slower, and more far-flung trips.
+One of the many stellar things about being retired: the freedom and flexibility to take longer, slower, and more far-flung trips—or even to turn your life into one continuous journey by retiring overseas.

 Tips from a lifelong solo traveler on how to make solo travel rewarding at any age